grassroot-software/grassroot_curriculum/foundations/html_css/html-foundations/project-recipes.md

 4. Set up your `README.md` file and write a brief introduction describing what the current project is and what skills you will have demonstrated once you have completed it.
 (You can also do this as a self-reflection at the end of the project, which is a good way to review what you have learned.)

-If you are having trouble:

--   All Git commands need to be run from inside your project's folder (did you forget to `cd` into the `Grassroot-recipes` folder?).

--   Ensure you followed the steps [here on Step 2.3](/lessons/foundations-setting-up-git#step-2-configure-git-and-github) to clone from GitHub with SSH.

--   Refer to the [workflow](https://learn.grassroot.academy/lessons/foundations-git-basics) in the Git Basics Lesson.

 #### Tips on When to Commit
 Don't forget everything we went over in the [previous lesson](https://learn.grassroot.academy/lessons/foundations-commit-messages) about commit messages!